AnnikaStein/SkewbSkills/README.md

   without downloading anything once it's done. ;)
   If your browser is able to cache .js, you will be able to use it offline for a while, at least. :)

+  I'm adding more functions to it, and hopefully it will be as functional as the .exe version.
+At the moment it's lacking a stopwatch and the possibility to include your own algs.
+Some shortcuts could be added as well, and the design needs some improvement.
 + Add other practicing modes, or modify the current ones:
    + I'd like the user to identify weak algs and put them on a special pile to work on particularly